Ashes of the Heart

 “Fine.”
 He spat; he’d have to plan his escape later.
 Calming his horse, Wyatt saddled up slowly, all eyes on him as he sat erect.
 He could almost see Ringmaster’s eyes glow with greed.
 That’s all, Wyatt and everyone were to him, a path to money.

 Wyatt sat in the alleyway as Ringmaster made the announcement to the unruly crowd that, yes, their monster hunter had returned!
-Returned “home” was the word he used, and Wyatt felt his guts churn as his cue was given to run from the alleyway into the arena.
+Returning “home” was the word he used, and Wyatt felt his guts churn as his cue was given to run from the alleyway into the arena.
 Something like instinct turned over as he rode underneath the bright spotlights, smiling and waving at the crowd as he performed old saddle tricks he knew, hoping Bolt would understand these foreign signals.
 He was unsure of what exactly his performance was, but as gasps of horror and delight came from the crowd, Wyatt and Bolt slowly turned to face a monster that Wyatt hadn’t seen in so many years.
 With the body and head of an armadillo, tail of a porcupine, and spikes of an unknown creature, the Spiny-Bush-Rattler was surely a horrible sight to behold.
 It was a monster that a young Wyatt had never been able to slay, so much bigger and deadlier than anything he’d ever fought before.
 Without warning, the thing jumped in the air, balled up, and rolled towards the horse and rider like a crazed wagon wheel.
-Wyatt and Bolt scittered out of the way, avoiding rather than chasing the awful thing, but this wasn’t the way this should be done.
+Wyatt and Bolt skittered out of the way, avoiding rather than chasing the awful thing, but this wasn’t the way this should be done.
 He needed confidence; he could not run.
 Reaching behind him, Wyatt let his middle finger trace the gnarly scar on his spine, before pushing inward, feeling the heat pour out of him as the scythe emerged, feeling its energy cast a light upon his back that mirrored the heavens opening up to the earth.
 For a split second, Decker Wyatt looked like an angel.

 The moment didn’t last long, however, as the rattler barred its fangs and bounded towards the cowboy once more, feeling Wyatt for what he really was.
 It soon became a daring game of quick, shallow slashes as Wyatt and the monster circled each other, wide arcs of the scythe being used instead of the up close maneuvers Wyatt once used.
 Wyatt could feel the energy drain from the monster; he knew it was almost finished.
 He and the creature could soon be free.
 But monsters, captive ones at that, are much smarter than they seem, and this one sensed his intentions and had learned his tricks.